projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-APL_GVT-g.rst

 does require that the Service VM port the Hyper DMA Buffer importer driver.
 Also, the Service VM must comprehend and implement the DMA buffer sharing model.

-For detailed information about this model, please refer to the `Linux HYPER_DMABUF Driver High Level Design
+For detailed information about this model, refer to the `Linux HYPER_DMABUF Driver High Level Design
 <https://github.com/downor/linux_hyper_dmabuf/blob/hyper_dmabuf_integration_v4/Documentation/hyper-dmabuf-sharing.txt>`_.